-Once in debug mode, type [atur3] and wait for your Prestige to respond with "Starting XMODEM upload" to begin uploading the ROM file (uploading procedure varies depending on the software used).
+Once in debug mode, type atur3 and wait for your Prestige to respond with "Starting XMODEM upload" to begin uploading the ROM file. (upload procedure varies depending on the software used to access your Prestige).
 After successfully uploading the ROM file, type atgo to restart your Prestige.

-If you upload the default ROM file, you will lose all configuration that you had before and the console port will be set to the default of 9600 baud.
+If you upload the default ROM file, you will lose all configurations that you had before and the console port will be set to the default of 9600 baud.
 You will need to change the baud rate of your serial communications software to 9600 before you can connect to the Prestige again.